thunkware/maven-test-profiler/README.md

 ## Configuration

 The extension can be configured with a `.mvn/jvm.config` file.
-For example, to customize it:
+For example, to customize it, the content could be:

 ```
 -Dtest-profiler.maxSlowestSurefireResults=20